Assassin's Creed: Bloodlines: Gameplay

-Story missions and assassinations were simplified and straightforward.
-As a replacement for eaves-dropping and pick-pocketing, missions are structured similarly to Assassin's Creed II, with Altaïr handling one task after another and slowly gathering vital information from both his allies and enemies as each mission is completed.
+Bloodlines features several new assassination techniques and weapons.
+While most assassinations are similar to the first game, the animations have been toned down to better fit the system, and a new assassination type has been added: ledge assassinations, allowing Altaïr to silently kill an enemy and pull them off a ledge.
+Weapons from the previous game return, such as Altaïr's sword, his Hidden Blade, throwing knives, and his fists.
+Throwing knives can no longer be regained via pickpocketing, but by accessing a newly added knife box in any safehouse; alternatively, players may pick up used knives by simply walking over them.

-Bloodlines features in-game achievements, which reward players with Templar coins.
-Achievements can be earned after performing specific tasks, such as killing a set number of soldiers in a specified order, and also collecting all of the Templar coins located throughout the game world.
+Story missions and assassinations were simplified and made more straightforward.
+As a replacement for eavesdropping and pickpocketing, missions are structured similarly to Assassin's Creed II, with Altaïr handling one task after another and slowly gathering vital information as each mission is completed.
+Cutscenes are played through preset dialogue, with the character models acting in preset motions and gestures.
+Unique gestures are only present in confrontations with boss characters, such as Moloch and the Dark Oracle.
+Subtitles were also added to the game, a feature absent from the original.

-Despite all the downgrades, the game has a unique new feature, not present in any other Assassin's Creed title.
-Altaïr can now regain throwing knives by walking over his used ones.
-Since pick-pocketing was removed and was the only way to regain throwing knives in the first game, Altaïr can now re-use his throwing knives provided that: the knife he threw landed on the ground or an enemy; if the knife lands on water, Altaïr cannot retrieve them.
-Throwing knives may also be regained by interacting with the newly added knife box in the safehouses.
+Bloodlines features in-game achievements, which reward players with Templar Coins.
+Achievements can be earned by performing specific tasks, such as killing a set number of soldiers in a specified order, and also by collecting all of the Templar Coins located throughout the game world.